 The taco truck needs traffic – people walking up to it.
 It needs conversions, which means some of those people actually buy a taco.
 And enough people need to buy tacos to cover all the expenses and make a profit.

 Else, you won’t have a taco truck for long.
-Nor a Fortune 50 giant.
-Or your surgical practice.
+Works the same for the Fortune 50 giant.
+Or for your surgical practice.